 ●Patients with lower-risk disease (eg, those with node-negative, hormone receptor-positive breast cancer or node-negative, hormone receptor-negative breast cancer <1 cm) for whom chemotherapy is indicated.
 (See 'Acceptable alternatives to anthracycline-based treatment' below.)

 ●Patients with a history of cardiac disease.
 Given that anthracyclines can promote cardiotoxicity, patients with a history of heart failure or other heart disease may benefit from a nonanthracycline-containing regimen instead of an anthracycline-based therapy.
 (See 'Acceptable alternatives to anthracycline-based treatment' below.)

 Advanced age and chest wall radiation are additional risk factors for anthracycline-related cardiotoxicity, and patients should be counseled about the risks and benefits of treatment.
-(See "Cardiotoxicity of anthracycline-like chemotherapy agents", section on 'Pretreatment assessment and subsequent monitoring'.)
+(See "Clinical manifestations, monitoring, and diagnosis of anthracycline-induced cardiotoxicity" and "Prevention and management of anthracycline cardiotoxicity".)

 ●Patients unwilling to accept the risks of anthracycline-based therapy.
 The risks of congestive heart failure or leukemia, which occur in approximately 1 percent of patients treated on anthracyclines, may be unacceptable to some patients and may be avoided with certain nonanthracycline-based regimens.
 (See 'Acceptable alternatives to anthracycline-based treatment' below.)

 In such patients for whom anthracyclines are not an appropriate choice, we treat with docetaxel and cyclophosphamide (TC).
 (See 'Acceptable alternatives to anthracycline-based treatment' below.)